 The term “Asian Handicap” was invented by journalist Joe Saumarez Smith in November 1998.
 He was asked by an Indonesian bookmaker, Joe Phan, to provide an English name of the betting method that was colloquially known as ‘Hang Cheng betting’ in Indonesia.

-Handicap is often seen as complex but once you understand the concept, you’ll have a perspective on how it works & you know when you bet there’s some corresponding odds.
+Handicap is often seen as complex but once you understand the concept, you’ll have a perspective on how it works & you know when you bet there are some corresponding odds.

 How to do Asian Handicap Betting